pramsey/pramsey.github.io/_posts/2012-12-29-is-building-enterprise-systems-capital.md

 * the manager who spends $100M in one year on a system build and depreciates his asset over the ensuing decade? or,
 * the manager who spends $10M a year over a decade in incremental system enhancements and improvements?

-Note that both approaches have exactly the same effect on the organizational balance sheet.
+Note that both approaches have exactly the same effect on the organizational cash flow.
 Take your time, don't rush your answers.

 **Accounting for enterprise information systems as capital expenses is a mistake.** It's dubious from an accounting perspective, because the "asset" on the books isn't re-sellable, doesn't hold its value, and doesn't cost nearly its book value to replace.
 And it's dubious from a practical perspective because it forces system development and maintenance into an incredibly risky and inefficient spending pattern.